Alpel99/foamslicer/README.md

 * checkHotwireDim does exist, should be used
     * is by far not correct, e.g. no dxf
 * curve padding is dependent on order of points
+* input for curve padding
+* button to open config file
+    * reload on save

 ## todo Documentation
 * write proper documentation